Skip to Content

 We loved it so much that when we came back I tried to remember all the flavours to make a similar dish.
 I added more ingredients than the French salad, which we liked.

-As I never posted this recipe since then, so as actually after a year I made the chicken livers again, I am posting both recipes today.
+As I never posted this recipe since then, so as I made the chicken livers again, I am posting both recipes today.

 french inspired salad image